LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/project-deliverables.md

 **During:**

 1. **Take note of your team to test**.
-It will be given to you by the teaching team (distributed via IVLE gradebook).
+It will be given to you by the teaching team (distributed via LumiNUS gradebook).
-1. **Download from IVLE all files** submitted by the team %%(i.e. jar file, User Guide, Developer Guide, and Project Portfolio Pages)%% ==into an empty folder==.
+1. **Download from LumiNUS all files** submitted by the team %%(i.e. jar file, User Guide, Developer Guide, and Project Portfolio Pages)%% ==into an empty folder==.
 1. **[60 minutes] Test the product and report bugs** as described below:

 <div class="indented-level2">